V. K. Sasikala: All India Anna Dravida Munnetra Kazhagam

 P. Chidambaram, who had promised to hold Jayalalithaa and Sasikala accountable, had the latter investigated after assuming the position of finance minister for the union government in June 1996, leading to her arrest under the Foreign Exchange Regulation Act.
-Jayalalithaa expelled Sasikala from AIADMK on 27 August 1996, but after Sasikala's release from jail in July 1997, she rescinded her decision.
+Jayalalithaa expelled Sasikala from AIADMK on 27 August 1996, but after Sasikala's release from jail on 1 July 1997, she rescinded her decision.
+When questioned on her views on Sasikala, Jayalalithaa quoted in 1996 "Sasikala never functioned as extra constitutional power centre.
+Calling her de facto chief minister is nonsense.
+She is not interested in politics and I have no intention to bring her into politics."
+It annoyed her when people said Sasikala was behind many of her political decisions and termed such news as rubbish and insult to her position as chief minister.

 AIADMK helped bring Atal Bihari Vajpayee to power after the 1998 general election, also helped bring down his government within a few days as it withdrew its support from the coalition headed by him.
 Sasikala however later proclaimed that it was Jayalalithaa's own decision and she had opposed it.

 Sasikala also stated that she had unsuccessfully tried to convince Jayalalithaa in 2004 to release Jayendra Saraswathi, who was arrested over the Sankararaman murder case, adding that she feared it would damage the image of AIADMK.
 The incident would play a role in turning the Tamil Brahmins against the party.

 On 19 December 2011, Jayalalithaa expelled Sasikala and 13 others, including Sasikala's husband, M. Natarajan, her nephew T. T. V. Dhinakaran, their relatives, and Jayalalithaa's former foster son V. N. Sudhakaran from the AIADMK.
 This act of Jayalalithaa was considered as an attempt to prove that she was not under the influence of Sasikala and her family.
 The matter was resolved by 31 March 2012, when Sasikala was reinstated as a party member after issuing a written apology.
 Sasikala later proclaimed this as "drama", stating that it was only done to uncover the roles played by people like Cho Ramaswamy and a police officer who was heading the intelligence then who were against her and Jayalalithaa.
+In 2014, she was jailed with Jayalalithaa and 2 others in Bangalore Jail, later released.